 This won the “best mix” award from my family.
 Plus, you can download the cute printable to go with it.
 Pair it up with a classic movie DVD for more fun.

 Click here to download labels: hollywood mix labels

-Peanuts, chocolate and bananas, together at last.
+The classic flavors of the Chunky Monkey Snack Mix – peanuts, chocolate and bananas, together at last.

+And lastly, this Dark Chocolate Cranberry Almond Snack Mix.
 I love these dark cocoa covered almonds and they pair up well with the mixed berries.
 This would make a perfect snack to keep on your desk at the office.

 I’m going to make more of these so I have them to give during the holiday season.
 I think I’ll hide them, so my family doesn’t eat them all.
 Do you have other ideas for make-ahead snack mixes?

 Kim ~ Recipes To Run On says

 I LOVE the idea of this series and you’ve kicked it off with a terrific idea!
 Definitely bookmarking this as a super gift idea for neighbors.
 Have a great day!!